 - Our values and leadership principles contribute to driving a gender-neutral agenda to change the company culture.
-The gender-neutral appraisal scheme is embedded throughout the company continues to reinforce these values and principles. - Over recent years we have increased the number of women managers and we will continue to develop more women managers as part of our succession plan. - The introduction of strategic cross company/functional project teams is contributing to the development of females within the business and preparing them for further development.
-31% of those who participated in these project teams were female, of which 28% where Project Leads. - Continue to recruit from a wider range of industries to increase the talent pool and we have extended the training for new sales and service staff to integrate them into the business more quickly. - Continue to monitor the differences in gender pay taking actions where appropriate.
+The gender-neutral appraisal scheme is embedded throughout the company continues to reinforce these values and principles. - Over recent years we have increased the number of women managers and we will continue to develop more women managers as part of our succession plan. - The introduction of strategic cross company/functional project teams is contributing to the development of females within the business and preparing them for further development. - Continue to recruit from a wider range of industries to increase the talent pool and we have extended the training for new sales and service staff to integrate them into the business more quickly. - Continue to monitor the differences in gender pay taking actions where appropriate.
 Consider initiatives to identify and remove barriers to female advancement.
-The introduction of the Talent Development Manager has ensured the widening of the talent pool in recruitment practices and the extension of the succession plan to include a wider range of hierarchical positions, of those identified, 43% are female. - The introduction of a senior and mid-level leadership programme forms part of a development platform, one third and two fifths of the participants respectively, are female. - We continue to use competency based job descriptions and competency based interviews have been introduced to promote more effective gender-neutral recruitment. - We have reviewed our bonus structures and have introduced a senior management grading system which is gender neutral and includes 5 females.
+The introduction of the Talent Development Manager has ensured the widening of the talent pool in recruitment practices and the extension of the succession plan to include a wider range of hierarchical positions. - The introduction of a senior and mid-level leadership programme forms part of a development platform, one third and two fifths of the participants respectively, are female. - We continue to use competency based job descriptions and competency based interviews have been introduced to promote more effective gender-neutral recruitment. - We have reviewed our bonus structures and have introduced a senior management grading system which is gender neutral and includes 14 females.